Licensed Guide Dog/Guide Dog in Training on Campus

 A Guide Dog is one which has been specifically trained to assist people who are blind or are visually impaired.
 A Guide Dog can offer a greater choice of mobility and independence for users.

-Ans: The University generally prohibits individuals from bringing animals/pets inside any University-owned, leased or controlled buildings or structures.
+The University generally prohibits individuals from bringing animals/pets inside any University-owned, leased or controlled buildings or structures.

 However, the University welcomes the user with his/her licensed Guide Dog to access the campus for the purpose of assisting that person to carry out day to day activities.
 The University also permits staff member or student, as a trainer, to bring his/her Guide Dog in Training to access to the University’s estate and buildings for training where appropriate.
-Please kindly note that Guide Dog in Training must require the consent of the Estate Office concerned.
-Please click here to refer the policy listed by the Estate Office.
+Please kindly note that Guide Dog in Training must require the consent of the Estates Office concerned.
+Please click here to refer the policy listed by the Estates Office.

-Ans: In general, when Guide Dogs in Training are in the University properties, their owners/trainers must comply with the following guidelines:
+In general, when Guide Dogs in Training are in the University properties, their owners/trainers must comply with the following guidelines:

 The owner/trainer should also inform and obtain the understanding or consent, as appropriate, of respective stakeholders, such as the department/office, classmates, or event organisers, before taking the Guide Dog in Training to any indoor spaces or activities.